-It was August 2012, and while scouting a new area just south of Qikiqtarjuaq, Nunavut by boat with a couple of photographers on Arctic Kingdom’s trip “Polar Bears and Glaciers of Baffin Island” Dickson, and the photographers were witnessing the act of bowhead whales rubbing their 60’ long bodies on the rocks at the bottom of the ocean floor to scrape off their skin – a process also known as ‘molting’.
+In August 2012, photographers on Arctic Kingdom’s Polar Bears & Glaciers of Baffin Island discovered a new bowhead whale molting location while scouting by boat a new area just south of Qikiqtarjuaq, Nunavut.
+Accompanied by Graham Dickson, Arctic Kingdom’s Founder and Chief Expedition Leader, photographers witnessed the act of bowhead whales rubbing their 18 m (60 ft) long bodies on the rocks on the ocean floor to scrape off their skin – a process known as molting.

 At the time Dickson and the photographers on board knew they were witnessing something special.

-“Your photographers captured just the sort of image that we tried so many years to obtain…I had hoped to document the rubbing behaviour that I suspected was taking place but to no avail.
+“Your photographers captured just the sort of image we tried so many years to obtain,” said Finley.
+“I had always hoped to one day capture the molting behaviour that I suspected was taking place but to no avail.
 It is interesting that you actually saw pieces of skin which I never saw.
 It is definitely molting behavior that you saw”.